Integrable Complex Structures on Twistor Spaces: Examples

 The goal of the next few sections is to describe various connections with (1,1) curvature on holomorphic Hermitian bundles and the resulting complex structures on the twistor spaces $\mathcal{C}$ and $\mathcal{T}$.
-In particular, we will demonstrate that the twistor spaces of SKT, bihermitian and Calabi-Yau manifolds naturally admit complex structures.
-In Section \ref{SecHST}, we will explore the holomorphic sections of these twistor spaces and show how they can be used to construct other connections that have (1,1) curvature.
+In particular, we will demonstrate that the twistor spaces of SKT, bihermitian and strong HKT manifolds naturally admit complex structures.
+In Section \ref{secHSTRUC}, we will explore properties of Hermitian structures on these twistor spaces.

-We will now begin by considering the Chern connections of Hermitian bundles.
+We will begin by considering the Chern connections of Hermitian bundles.